Maaya Uchida

-Maaya Uchida (内田 真礼, Uchida Maaya) is a Japanese voice actress and singer who works for I'm Enterprise.
-She won the Best Rookie Actress Award at the 8th Seiyu Awards.
-She is best known for her roles such as Rikka Takanashi in Love, Chunibyo & Other Delusions, Norman in The Promised Neverland, Sharo Kirima in Is the Order a Rabbit?, Lililuka Arde in Is It Wrong to Try to Pick Up Girls in a Dungeon?, Hiyori Iki in Noragami, Catarina Claes in My Next Life as a Villainess: All Routes Lead to Doom! and Angel Devil in Chainsaw Man.
+Maaya Uchida (内田 真礼, Uchida Maaya) is a Japanese actress and singer who works for I'm Enterprise.
+She won the Best Rookie Actress Award at the 8th Seiyu Awards, as well as the Foreign Movie/Series Award at the 19th Seiyu Awards.
+She is best known for her roles such as Fischl in Genshin Impact, Rikka Takanashi in Love, Chunibyo & Other Delusions, Sharo Kirima in Is the Order a Rabbit?, Irina Shido in High School DxD, Hiyori Iki in Noragami, Norman in The Promised Neverland, Ranko Kanzaki in The Idolmaster Cinderella Girls, Catarina Claes in My Next Life as a Villainess: All Routes Lead to Doom!, Shinobu Miyake in Urusei Yatsura (2022 TV series) and Angel Devil in Chainsaw Man.

 She debuted as a singer in 2014 under Pony Canyon with the song "Soushou Innocence".
 Her best-selling single is youthful beautiful.
 With her rising success, she also participated in many music festivals and held one-man lives in large venues such as Yoyogi National Gymnasium two days with 13,291 capacity and Nippon Budokan with 14,471 capacity.

 As an actress, she debuted in Unofficial Sentai Akibaranger with the role of Hakase Hiroyo.
 She is the older sister of Yuma Uchida.